Papal Audience Tickets

 Yes, it is possible.
 I advise you to bring a small object such as a rosary, a crucifix or a holy card.
 For security reasons, it is best not to bring large objects, bags or backpacks.

-Is this activity accessible to wheelchair users?
+Is this activity accessible for wheelchair users?

 Yes, this tour is suitable for wheelchair users as long as they travel with a companion who can help them get on and off the bus.
 The tour operator states that wheelchairs will be stored in the luggage compartment of the bus.